Heat Pump in a 1930s Semi

 A 1930s semi with good insulation and a properly sized heat pump typically costs £700–1,000 per year to heat.
 Most homeowners switching from gas see savings of £400–800 per year, depending on how efficient their old boiler was and what electricity tariff they're on.

-Worth signing up for a time-of-use tariff (like Octopus Cosy or similar) once your heat pump is in — these let you run the system at cheaper overnight rates and cut running costs further.
+Worth signing up for a time-of-use tariff (like Octopus Cosy or similar) once your heat pump is in.
+These let you run the system at cheaper overnight rates and cut running costs further.

 Best Bang for Buck